bcgov/mobile-authentication-android/README.md

 Refresh token will refresh the locally stored token.

 Exceptions:
 1. If the token's refresh token is expired a `RefreshExpiredException` will be thrown in the onError of the TokenCallback.
-In this case the user will need to reauthenticate.
+In this case the user will need to re-authenticate.
 2. If the token does not have a refresh token then a `NoRefreshTokenException` will be thrown in the onError of the TokenCallback.
 This means the Token data being returned does not contain the required refreshToken for this lib to work.

 Calling refreshToken: